-Operating Activities.
 Net cash provided by operating activities remained relatively flat at \$42.7 million for the year ended December 27, 2020 compared to \$43.4 million during the same period in 2019.
-Our business is almost exclusively a cash business.
-Almost all of our receipts come in the form of cash and cash equivalents and a large majority of our expenditures are paid within a 30 day period.
-The Company was able to sustain the net cash provided by operating activities near the prior year level despite an approximately 25.0% decrease in revenue mainly driven by a 370 basis point improvement in restaurant-level operating margin over fiscal 2019, various cost savings initiatives and cash management efforts during the COVID-19 pandemic.
+The Company was able to sustain the net cash provided by operating activities near the prior year level despite an approximately 25.0% decrease in revenue mainly driven by an improvement in restaurant-level operating margin over fiscal 2019, various cost savings initiatives and cash management efforts during the COVID-19 pandemic.